varabyte/kobweb/README.md

 # Basics

-Kobweb, at its core, is a handful of classes responsible for trimming away much of the boilerplate around building a Web Compose app, such as routing and setting up default CSS styles.
+Kobweb, at its core, is a handful of classes responsible for trimming away much of the boilerplate around building a Web Compose app, such as routing and configuring basic CSS styles.
 It exposes a handful of annotations and utility methods which your app can use to communicate intent with the framework.
 These annotations work in conjunction with our Gradle plugin (`com.varabyte.kobweb.application`) that handles code and resource generation for you.

-Kobweb is also a CLI binary of the same name which provides commands to handle the parts of building a Web Compose app that are less glamorous.
+Kobweb is also a CLI binary of the same name which provides commands to handle the tedious parts of building and / or running a Web Compose app.
 We want to get that stuff out of the way, so you can enjoy focusing on the more interesting work!

 ## Create a page